totoroxin/rent_prediction_sandbox/README.md

 **2. Identify the key environmental features for increase the neighborhood market values**

 The project has examined over 40 types of socio-spatial features.
-It would help us to idenfity which of them affect the average neighborhood rents most and in which directions.
+It would help us to idenfity which of them affect the average neighborhood rents most (with the greatest preditive power) and in which directions.
 The results also provided the insights for local government and communities for neighborhood improvements.

 ## Datasets